hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ## Step 8 Set-up  Node-MCU and moisture sensor.

-I added an extra device to monitor the garden.
+I added an extra device to monitor the air humidity as well.
 I used a NodeMCU device for that.
 I used a different device for 2 reasons: it is a relatively cheap device and to show how easy it is to connect different devices.
 This device is based on ESP8266 which is commonly used in cases like this.

 This device its data from the soil moisture sensor via MQTT to the gateway to display it on the dashboard.
 This data will be displayed on the dashboard as well To upload and compile the code, I use the Arduino IDE.